 If valid credentials for an FTP server are entered in the fault log configuration sections, a log file will be sent every time a fault occurs or if the "send fault log now" button is enabled and the page updated.
-The fault log file is a plain text file, using the fault codes from the table above.
+The fault log file is a plain text file, see section 4.5.7 for explanantion of fault codes.